-- 1. Cutting tools are sharp.
+- Cutting tools are sharp.
 Care should be taken when handling them. - Always use cutters with a shank diameter corresponding to the size of the collet installed in your tool. - Always run router cutters at the spindle speed recommended and marked accordingly.
 Ensure cutter has reached correct speed before entering workpiece.
-Recommended speeds can be found on the packaging, in cutter instructions, in the Trend Routing Catalogue or on our website. - Always use router cutters in a router.
+Recommended speeds can be found on the packaging, in cutter instructions or in the Trend Routing Catalogue. - Always use router cutters in a router.
 Router cutters must not be used in a drill.
 Drill and boring bits must not be used in a router.
 Router cutters must only be used for the material cutting application for which they are designed.
 Do not use on metal or masonry. - Never use cutters with a diameter exceeding the maximum diameter indicated in the technical data of the powertool or attachment used. - Do not drop cutters or knock them against hard objects.
 Do not use cutters that are damaged. - Cutters should be kept clean.
-Resin build up should be removed at regular intervals with Resin Cleaner®.
-The use of a dry lubricant (Trendicote® PTFE) will act as a preventative.
-Do not use PTFE spray on plastic parts. - 8.
-When using stacked tooling (multiblade, block and groover etc.) on a spindle arbor, ensure that the cutting edges are staggered to each other to reduce the cutting impact.
+Resin build up should be removed at regular intervals with Resin

+Cleaner[®].
+The use of a dry lubricant (Trendicote[®] PTFE) will act as a preventative.
+Do not use PTFE spray on plastic parts.

-- 9. Cutter shanks should be inserted into the collet to the line indicated on the shank.
+- Cutter shanks should be inserted into the collet to the mark line on the shank.
 This ensures that at least 3/4 of the shank length is held in the collet.
-Do not over-tighten the collet nut as this will score the shank and create a weakness and fracture point. - 10.
-Observe the correct assembly instructions in the router instruction manual for fitting the collet and nut.
-Observe the router power tool manual instructions on fitting cutters correctly. - 11.
-It is advisable to periodically check the collet and collet nut.
+Do not over-tighten the collet nut as this will score the shank and create a weakness and fracture point. - Observe the correct assembly instructions in the router instruction manual for fitting the collet and nut.
+Observe the router power tool manual instructions on fitting cutters correctly. - It is advisable to periodically check the collet and collet nut.
 A worn, distorted or damaged collet can cause vibration and damage the shank, and should be replaced.
-Worn collet nuts should be replaced. - 12.
-Do not take deep cuts in one pass; take several shallow or light passes to reduce the side load applied to the cutter.
-Too deep a cut in one pass can stall the router. - 13.
-Very small diameter cutters must be handled and used with care. - 14.
-Always return cutter to its packaging after use. - 15.
-Should you experience excessive vibration during use stop immediately.
-Have the eccentricity of the router, router cutter and clamping system checked by a qualified repair agent. - 16.
-All fastening screws and nuts should be tightened using the appropriate spanner or key in accordance with the manufacturers instructions.
+Worn collet nuts should be replaced. - Do not take deep cuts in one pass; take several shallow or light passes to reduce the side load applied to the cutter.
+Too deep a cut in one pass can stall the router. - Very small diameter cutters must be handled and used with care. - Always return cutter to its packaging after use. - Should you experience excessive vibration during use stop immediately.
+Have the eccentricity of the router, router cutter and clamping system checked. - All fastening screws and nuts should be tightened using the appropriate spanner or key in accordance with the manufacturers instructions.